1. Cultural policy system

 - V.2 - Organisation of cultural and scientific events abroad

-- V.3 - Scientific cooperation and dialogue of civilisations
+- V.3 - Scientific cooperation and dialogue of cultures and religions

 - V.4 - Multilateral cultural policy affairs and sports related matters

-Austria's representation in EU and international cultural bodies takes place in close consultation between the BMEIA and Department II/10 European and international cultural policy of the BKA.
+Austria's representation in EU and international cultural bodies takes place in close consultation between the BMEIA and Department IV/10 European and international cultural policy of the Division IV ‘Arts and Culture’ of the Federal Ministry for Arts, Culture, the Civil Service and Sport (BMKOES).
 The BMEIA is involved in the framework of EUNIC (European Union National Institutes for Culture) through its cultural forums and agencies.
 Austria is an active member of UNESCO.

-International cultural policies and cooperation activities are described in the annual Austrian Foreign Policy Yearbook, published by the BMEIA.
-The tasks and objectives for the period 2015-2018 are formulated in the International Cultural Policy Concept.
+International cultural policies and cooperation activities are described in the annual Yearbook of Austrian Culture Abroad, published by the BMEIA.
+The tasks and objectives of the current foreign cultural policy are formulated in the International Cultural Policy Concept.

 Other ministries dealing with culture are: